 While subtle, simple quilting always looks good, there are many other ways you can use quilting to enhance the look and design of an amazing wedding cake, including:

 - Roll or impress an overall pattern into the fondant before quilting to give more texture to the cake.

 - Cover the quilted layer in luster dust for a metallic shine that makes it stand out.

 - Alternate accents of pearls and flowers on the corners of the diamonds.

 - Use the accents on the diamonds as a way to introduce color to the cake.

-- Alternate layers of quilting with layers of other, more curved or scrolling designs to bring contrast to the cake.
+- Alternate layers of quilting with layers of other designs, such as smooth sides, scroll work, or florals, to bring contrast to the cake.